 Gabr El-Bint

 Gabr El Bint, meaning ”The grave of the Girl” gets its name from a sad folk story of a girl who was in love with a local boy from the town.
 It is situated approx. 15km south of Dahab and can be reached by the day boats.
 There is a possibility of 2 dives here the right side and the left side.
 The right side often spoken as the dark side has steep walls that were cut out by earthquakes, here there are overhangs and caves, often milk fish are seen in the area and chances of sharks also.
-The drop off is covered with beautiful table corals.
+The drop-off is covered with beautiful table corals.